We Analyzed the Future Direction of TPI Composites Inc. (TPIC), Here is What We Found

 Sponsored

-The average price from analysts is $19.57, which is $11.03 above the current price.
 TPIC currently public float of 36.27M and currently shorts hold a 12.18% ratio of that float.
-Today, the average trading volume of TPIC was 795.71K shares.
+Today, the average trading volume of TPIC was 827.42K shares.

 TPIC’s Market Performance